mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Adopt your reviewer's environment as much as possible.
 Use the same interface that they'll use, which will likely be a diff view.
 It's easier to catch careless errors in a diff than simply reading code in your normal editor.

 Inevitably, you'll miss something.
 Sometimes you send out a changelist with some debugging code that you forgot to delete or you forgot to check in a file.
-These mistakes aren't the end of the world, but you should take them seriously, because if they happen too frequently, it signals to your reviewer that you don't value their time.
-Pay attention to your categories of error, and seek opportunities to add automated checks that catch them.
+These mistakes aren't the end of the world, but you should take them seriously and think about systems you can put in place to prevent them.
+If they happen too frequently, it signals to your reviewer that you don't value their time.

 ## Write a clear changelist description

 At my last job, I met regularly with a senior engineer as part of the company's mentorship program.
 For our first meeting, he asked me to bring a design doc I'd written.
 As I handed it to him, I explained what the project was and how my design doc fit in with my team's goals.
-Frowning, he said bluntly, "Everything you just told me should be on the first page of your design doc."
+My mentor frowned.
+"Everything you just told me should be on the first page of your design doc," he said, bluntly.

 He was right.
 I wrote the design document imagining how my teammates would read it, but I failed to consider other readers.
 Partner teams might want to understand it.
 I definitely wanted Google's [promotion committee](#TODO) to understand it, as they decided my career trajectory.

 Ever since that discussion, I always think about how I can package my work to make the context discoverable to readers.
+I think about this while writing my changelist descriptions.
+The changelist description should describe the full context needed for your reviewer to understand it and anyone else who might need to read this changelist in the future.

 You might have a code reviewer in mind when you write your code, but they don't necessarily have the context that you assume they do.
 Besides, other developers on your team should understand the change, and developers in the future should be able to understand it if they ever need to review the change history.